Moving abroad is exciting. Exploring new places, trying new things, and getting a taste of different cultures can add some spice to your life.

 Moving to a new country is hard enough.
 It’s even harder if you suddenly find that you’re unable to watch your favorite YouTube channels or Spotify podcasts, or play your favorite games because they’re unavailable in your region.
 A lot of us take content access for granted, until we’re blocked out by censorship or other restrictions.
 Luckily, a VPN can help provide access to the content you love—no matter where you are.

 Further, if you can’t live without your favorite sports, a VPN will help keep you in the loop—safely and securely.
-Never miss another Premier League match, NFL game, NBA playoff showdown, or UFC match again.
+Never miss another Premier League match, NFL game, or NBA playoff showdown again.

 Can’t install a VPN app on your TV?
 Then consider investing in a VPN router.
 When you have ExpressVPN installed on your router, every device connected to your Wi-Fi enjoys the benefits of a VPN, including the ability to break through access restrictions.